Farmer School of Business

-Students also are encouraged to participate in one of the 35 student professional organizations, which include: Alpha Kappa Psi, Association for Information Systems, Business Student Advisory Council (BSAC), China-America Business Organization (CABO), Delta Sigma Pi, Economics Club, Fair Trade, Farmer School of Business Ambassadors (FSBA), Financial Analytics Association, Finance Association, First MIami University Student & Alumni Federal Credit Union, Global Business Brigades, Igoodea Creative Solutions, Information Systems Audit and Control Association (ISACA), International Association of Students in Economics and Business (AIESEC), International Student Advisory Council (ISAC), Miami Advertising Club (MAD), Miami Asset Management, Miami Business Consulting (MBC), Miami Business Enterprises, Miami University Investment Banking Club, Miami University Real Estate Club, Miami University Strategic Thinking Club, Miami University Women in Business (MUWIB), Multicultural Business Association (MBA), National Black Accountants Association (NABA), Net Impact, Nourish International, Phi Chi Theta, Pi Sigma Epsilon, Redhawk Ventures, Society for Human Resources Management, Supply Chain Management Association, Toastmasters International, and Women in Economics.
+Students also are encouraged to participate in one of the 34 student professional organizations, which include: Alpha Kappa Psi, Association for Information Systems, Business Student Advisory Council (BSAC), China-America Business Organization (CABO), Delta Sigma Pi, Economics Club, Fair Trade, Farmer School of Business Ambassadors (FSBA), Financial Analytics Association, Finance Association, First Miami University Student & Alumni Federal Credit Union, Global Business Brigades, Igoodea Creative Solutions, Information Systems Audit and Control Association (ISACA), International Association of Students in Economics and Business (AIESEC), International Student Advisory Council (ISAC), Miami Advertising Club (MAD), Miami Asset Management, Miami Business Consulting (MBC), Miami Business Enterprises, Miami University Investment Banking Club, Miami University Real Estate Club, Miami University Women in Business (MUWIB), Multicultural Business Association (MBA), National Black Accountants Association (NABA), Net Impact, Nourish International, Phi Chi Theta, Pi Sigma Epsilon, Redhawk Ventures, Society for Human Resources Management, Supply Chain Management Association, Toastmasters International, and Women in Economics.

 Special Admission Requirements